-Well, firstly it’s always a bit of a thrill being live on air, but secondly, I was practicing what I preach – could I pull it off, could I shine on the airwaves in the way I help my clients?
+Well, firstly it’s always a bit of a thrill being live on air, but secondly, I was practicing my advice about getting noticed by the broadcast media– could I pull it off, could I shine on the airwaves in the way I help my clients?
 Judge for yourself by listening here and ask…

 - Did Penny get her message(s) across?

 - Did she match the energy and pace of the show/interviewer?

 - Did she engage me as a listener/was it interesting?

 Of course, that’s the gold for your business or organisation – a bit of fame inducing opportunity, with an interviewee who can tick those boxes.
 Someone who is personable, likeable and trustworthy.
 What brand doesn’t want that?